COVID-19: Portugal tightens border restrictions with other countries

-The Portuguese government on Monday extended and tightened border restrictions with other European Union member states as the continent battles a COVID-19 third wave.
+On Monday, the Portuguese government extended and tightened border restrictions along with other European Union member states as the continent battles a COVID-19 third wave.

 This covers 11 EU member states: Bulgaria, Czech Republic, Cyprus, Slovenia, Estonia, France, Hungary, Italy, Malta, Poland and Sweden.